MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/oct/oct-2016-help-add-installations-and-run-programs.md

 # Office Customization Tool (OCT) 2016 Help: Add installations and run programs

+**Applies to:** *Office Professional Plus 2016, Office Standard 2016*

 **Summary**: Runs additional executable programs before or after the Office installation is complete.

 Setup runs all command lines in the order listed and does not complete the installation until all command lines are executed.